LyricHagen/CTF-Writeups/BuckeyeCTF-2025/Buckeye2025-TheProfessorsFiles.md

 Docx files can be turned into zip files and extracted.

-In simpler challenges, flags can simply be hidden among the code.
+In simpler challenges, flags can simply be hidden in unencrypted plaintext among the code.